 Where P = Power of the source sound (Watts)

 4πr2 = Area of the sphere

-As with many scientific theories, in practice the Inverse Square Law is not always obeyed.
+As with many mathematical principles, in practice the Inverse Square Law is not always obeyed.
 This is due to the following reasons.

-1. Few systems emit sound equally in all direction.
+1. Few systems produce sound equally in all direction.
 This is certainly true for musical instruments and the human voice.

-2. The effect of reflections (see the section Elementary Acoustics below).
+2. The effect of reflections, where sound reflects off of surfaces during travel (see the section Acoustics below).

 Level and Loudness